 AA amyloidosis largely occurs in persons with long term inflammatory disorders.
 Serum amyloid protein (SAA) is produced during inflammation.

 Familial amyloidosis is an uncommon cause of damage to the inner ear.
-The TTR type of amyloidosis is a hereditory type of amyloidosis.
+The TTR type of amyloidosis is a hereditary type of amyloidosis.
 This type is sometimes associated with progressive deafness.
 (Mascalchi et al, 1999), as well as weakness and numbness, cardiomyopathy, and enlarged tongues (Meng et al, 2015).
+Deafness is not universal to all TTR amyloid patients, and presumably depends on the locus of the mutation.

-There are also other types of hereditory amyloidosis.
+There are also other types of hereditary amyloidosis.

-The "Muckle-Wells" syndrome is a rare autosomal dominant type of amyloidosis where there is hypothyroidism, amyloid goitre, cervical lymphadenopathy, adn facial rash (Biswas and Stafford, 2010).
-There is often sensorineural defness in the Mucle-Wells syndrome.
+The "Muckle-Wells" syndrome is a rare autosomal dominant type of amyloidosis where there is hypothyroidism, amyloid goiter, cervical lymphadenopathy, and facial rash (Biswas and Stafford, 2010).
+There is often sensorineural deafness in the Muckle-Wells syndrome.
 (Dalgi et al, 2007; Hass et al, 2004).
 Some of these patients have urticaria.
 Treatment with Anakinra has been reported to be successful in one case.

 The Finnish type of familial amyloidosis also have progressive cranial neuropathies, such as hearing loss and facial weakness.
 (Hornigold et al, 2006)